letzya/tyk-schemas/README.md

 ## Goland

-Open the project's preferences (`cmd+,`) and under JSON Schema mapping set the access of Goland to the json schemas and the file formats per the example in this screenshot:
+Open the project's preferences (`cmd+,`) and under JSON Schema mapping set the access of Goland to the JSON schemas and the file formats per the example in this screenshot:
 <img width="1180" alt="image" src="https://user-images.githubusercontent.com/3155222/154376405-76aec788-6c52-4b66-8141-c28de0651909.png">